With a name that means “mountain of gold,” the walkable, well-situated neighborhood of Dormont is a tiny treasure.

 - Median Rent: $860

 If you’ve only eaten at one place in Dormont, chances are it’s the Dor-Stop.
 The cozy diner has been a Pittsburgh favorite for decades, serving up classic breakfast and lunch fare in a homey, friendly setting.

 For a small neighborhood, Dormont boasts a remarkable culinary diversity.
-Grab Thai food at Thai Spoon and My Thai, Chinese at Amazing Wok and Vietnamese at Mekong Pho Gourmet, or have a hearty sandwich at Fredo’s Deli or Rocchio’s Italian Deli.
-Satisfy your sweet tooth at the venerable Potomac Bakery and the new Josie’s Sweet & Treats, get a caffeine fix at Muddy Cup or suck down a smoothie at the new Potomac Avenue spot, Blended.
+Grab Thai food at Thai Spoon and My Thai, Chinese at Amazing Wok and Vietnamese at Mekong Pho Gourmet, or have a hearty sandwich at Fredo’s Deli.
+Satisfy your sweet tooth at the venerable Potomac Bakery, or get a caffeine fix at Muddy Cup.

 Dormont has more than its share of nightlife as well.
 Catch a band at R Bar, shoot some pool at Breakers or grab a beer and a burger at Jamison’s.
 Want to look great before you go out?
 Gentlemen can check out the upscale barber House of Handsome.
 And women can find fab fashions at Vintage Grace Boutique and get the full treatment for hands and feet at NailChic.

 The Dormont Pool is perhaps the neighborhood’s best-known and best-loved attraction.
 Built in 1920 and declared a historic landmark in 2002, the 60,000-square-foot pool is one of the largest in the state, complete with waterslides, ample lawn space and a concession stand.

 Surrounding the pool is Dormont Park, a 23.5-acre park with athletic fields, a walking trail and a wooden castle playground.
 Hillsdale Commons Park at the corner of West Liberty and Hillsdale avenues is a great community green space, while the 5.2 acre Beggs Snyder Park houses a ball field, pavilion, new playground equipment, soccer fields and passive park areas.